shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 > - The converse is equivalent to the inverse
 >
 > You can draw out a truth table for each one to confirm it yourself but I am too lazy to do one.
+>
+> Editor Note: What the bossman said.
+I don't wanna write a table either.
+Latex is pain.